travigd/documentation/index.md

 layout: docs
 ---

-<p class="docs-lead">This documentation is hosted on GitHub.
+<p class="docs-lead">Event Store docs are hosted on GitHub.
 The repository is public, and <a href="https://github.com/eventstore/docs.geteventstore.com">it’s open to pull requests</a>.
-We’ve got a bunch of goodies, beer tokens and more set aside ready to send out to people who contribute to our docs.</p>
+We’ve got a bunch of goodies, beer tokens and more ready to send out to people who contribute.</p>

 ## Projections